maiadx/TDE-Classifier-Continued/README.md

 The pipeline is controlled via main.py using command-line arguments.

-*--Train* : Train the Model: This will load the training data, extract features (if not cached), perform stratified cross-validation, and save the final production model to the models/ directory.
+*--Train* : Train the Model: This will load the training data, extract features (if not cached), perform stratified cross-validation,
-Bash
+            and save the final production model to the models/ directory.

     `python main.py --train`